oracle/tribuo/docs/FAQs.md

 ### Why don't features or outputs have id numbers?

 In truth, they do, but feature ids and output ids are managed by Tribuo, and should never need to be seen by a user of Tribuo.
-Those ids are automatically generated, and should only be necessary for debugging new model implementations or interfaces.
-Having the ids managed by the library ensures that they can't be confused when chaining models together, or during data loading or featurisation.
+These ids are automatically generated, and should only be necessary for debugging new model implementations or interfaces.
+Having the ids managed by the library ensures that they can't be confused when chaining models together, loading data, or applying featurization.

 ### What's this about provenance?

-Provenance (of `Model`s, `Dataset`s and `Evaluation`s) is one of the core benefits of Tribuo.
+Provenance of `Model`s, `Dataset`s and `Evaluation`s is one of the core benefits of Tribuo.
 It means each model, dataset and evaluation knows exactly how it was created, and moreover it can generate a configuration file which can reconstruct the object in question from scratch (assuming you still have access